JessicaGarson/NYU-Python-Capstone/Nov15th/About.md

 - Impact vs Time activity
 - Getting started is the hardest part
 - Wireframes
-- Time to work on wireframes in class
+- Time to work on your project in class

 We'll get started by writing out our ideas and placing them in the our ideas folder.
 We'll discuss what makes a good project and exceptions.